helenng37/Juice-Shop/README.md

-- You can generate the first required event related to adding a drink to an order by clicking the rectangle button name "Add drink" then multiple selections of fruit type and size will appear Then, if you want to choose any type or size, you just need to click to the check box
+- You can generate the first required event related to adding a drink to an order by clicking the rectangle button name "Add drink" then multiple selections of fruit type and size will appear Then, if you want to choose any type or size, you just need to click to the radio button.
 - You can generate the second required event related to adding another drink to the order by following the same direction as adding the first drink.
 - All pictures are stored in resource folder under src folder
 - You can submit an order by clicking the rectangle button name "Submit order", then a message with the total bill will pop up
 - You can save the state of my application by clicking the rectangle button name "Save order", and a message will pop up
 - You can reload the state of my application by cling the rectangle button name "Load order".

+# Phase 4: Task 3
+- I would not create so many juice subclasses that extend FruitJuice to reduce coupling.
+- Maybe, I will only create a class for drink type.
+A drink type is an instance of the class
+- There will be a drink order class to represent a drink type, size, and price
+- There will be an order class that consists of a list of drink orders
+- The list of drink types can be created in the UI, where each drink type is actually instantiated.